VincentTam/minimal-mistakes/_portfolio/panicmanor.md

     image_path: assets/images/projects/panicmanor/pm11.jpg
 ---

-Panic Manor 😱 is a first person asymetric multiplayer survival horror designed by Frédérick Raynal (famous designer of Alone in the Dark, Little Big Adventure...).
+Panic Manor 😱 is a first person asymmetric multiplayer survival horror designed by Frédérick Raynal (famous designer of Alone in the Dark, Little Big Adventure...).
 This project is a final year study project of Créajeux made with Unity3D.
 We were a team of about thirty students (yes that's a lot), part programmers and part artists and we had two full-time months to make this project.
 {: .text-justify}